 The PRC Ministry of Commerce published a discussion draft of the proposed Foreign Investment Law in January 2015 aiming to, upon its enactment, replace the trio of existing laws regulating foreign investment in China, namely, the Sino-foreign Equity Joint Venture Enterprise Law, the Sino-foreign Cooperative Joint Venture Enterprise Law and the Wholly Foreign-invested Enterprise Law, together with their implementation rules and ancillary regulations.
-The draft Foreign Investment Law embodies an expected PRC regulatory trend to rationalize its foreign investment regulatory regime in line with prevailing international practice and the legislative efforts to unify the corporate legal requirements for both foreign and domestic investments.
+The draft Foreign Investment Law embodies an expected PRC regulatory trend to rationalize its foreign and domestic investments.
 The Ministry of Commerce solicited comments on this draft in 2015, but no timetable as to when it will be enacted has been published so far.
 As such, substantial uncertainties exist with respect to its enactment timetable, final scope, interpretation and implementation.
 The draft Foreign Investment Law, if enacted as proposed, may materially impact the viability of our current corporate structure, corporate governance and business operations in several ways.